MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [x] Also includes the average loss beyond that threshold when combined with CVaR.
 - [ ] A replacement for beta.

-> **Explanation:** VaR estimates potential loss at a specified probability, while CVaR (Conditional VaR) measures the average loss beyond that threshold, useful in stress scenarios.
+> **Explanation:**( VaR estimates potential loss at a specified probability, while CVaR (Conditional VaR) measures the average loss beyond that threshold, useful in stress scenarios.)

----

 ### Which regulatory framework in Canada generally governs liquid alternative funds?